PhoenixDAO/DAO-contracts/README.md

 # PhoenixDAO

 # About:
-This repo contains contracts for PheonixDAO app.
+This repository contains contracts for PheonixDAO app.

 # Description:
 - User can submit proposal